taskcluster/ec2-manager/README.md

 1. script which sets up all the CloudWatch Events rules and targets and the backing SQS queues
 1. SQS Queue Listener which will listen for the CloudWatch events and put them into a state database
 1. A state database which stores mininal information about state
-1. A way to bootstrap state from existing state into the state database
+1. A way to bootstrap state from existing state into the state database (maybe)

 Worker types association will be managed in this component